heavyai/rbc/doc/howtos/manager.md

 # Table/Row Function Manager

-The function manager in HeavyDB provides a convenient mechanism of handling the state of user-defined functions.
-It can perform various tasks such as allocating memory for output buffers, retrieve dictionary encoded strings in the [dictionary proxy](string-dict-proxy), and raise exceptions.
+The function managers in HeavyDB provide a convenient mechanism of handling the state of user-defined functions.
+They can perform various tasks such as allocate memory for output buffers, retrieve dictionary encoded strings in the [dictionary proxy](string-dict-proxy), and raise exceptions.

 ## Table Function Manager